Existence of dust ion acoustic solitary wave and double layer solution at M = Mc: Energy Integral

+and consequently the dispersion relation (\ref{dispersion_relation}) shows that the linearized velocity of the DIA wave in the present plasma system is $ C_{D} $ with $ \lambda_{D} $ as the Debye length.

-To study the arbitrary amplitude time independent DIA solitary structures we make all the dependent variables depend only on a single variable $\xi=x-Mt$, where the Mach number $M$ is normalized by $c_{i}$.
-Thus in the steady state, (\ref{continuity of ions})-(\ref{pressure eq}) and (\ref{Poisson eq}) can be written as
+To study the arbitrary amplitude time independent DIA solitary waves and double layers, we make all the dependent variables depend only on a single variable $ \xi=x-Ut $ where $ U $ is independent of $ x $ and $ t $.
+Thus, in the wave frame moving with a constant velocity $U$ the equations (\ref{continuity})-(\ref{poisson}) can be put in the following form